Gabriel Moreno Preview, Player Props: Diamondbacks vs. Dodgers

-Gabriel Moreno and his .381 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers and Clayton Kershaw on August 29 at 10:10 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.415 on-base percentage in past 10 games, 88 points above season-long percentage), battle starting pitcher Ryan Pepiot and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-4 with a double, a home run and three RBI) against the Dodgers.
+He had a hitless showing in his previous game (0-for-3) against the Dodgers.

 Gabriel Moreno Game Info & Props vs. the Dodgers